Darel13712/ease_rec/README.md

 This model is cool because it is a closed-form solution.

+Similiarity matrix is calculated on CPU with numpy.

 ### Input
 `pandas.DataFrame` with columns `user_id` and `item_id` both for fit and predict.

-It may also use ratings from column `rating` if implicit parameter is set to `False`.
+It may also use ratings from column `rating` if `implicit` parameter is set to `False`.

 ### Output
 List of ratings